jaimegc/Covid19Tracker/README.md

 ## Tests, tests and more tests

-The tests are a mix of different frameworks, libraries, patterns, techniques, etc. You can see the same tests written differently.
+The tests are a mix of different frameworks, libraries, patterns, techniques, etc. You can see the same tests implemented in a variety of ways.

 <p align="left">
   <img src="./art/unit_tests_pyramid.png" height="200"/>